cambridgehackers/dmac/doc/source/dmaclasses.rst

    .. cpp:function:: void checkIndications()

       Checks for notification of completion of DMA requests.
+Waits for an interrupt on this channel if there are no messages from the FPGA.

       Thread safe.